The Scene Objects panel

 Objects can contain components, such as lights, scripts, and sounds, that may add additional properties for you to adjust.
 You can view and adjust the components of objects in a scene while in edit mode.

 Objects can include one or more containers, which are groups of additional content and components associated with the object.
 Containers may contain scripts, audio features, lights, and additional physics volumes for the object.
 Typically, an object that is added to the scene automatically has a container that holds the object's existing components.
-This container can be accessed by pressing on the blue arrow on the side of the object's name in the Scene Objects panel and choosing Structure to open the Object Structure panel.
+This container can be accessed by right-clicking the object's name in the Scene Objects panel and choosing Structure to open the Object Structure panel.

 To add a container to your object:

 - In the Scene Objects panel, right-click the object's name.